 A student or trainee that works in order to gain work experience.

-Make it a habit to say hello/good morning to people when you get into the office.
-Same goes with a good bye/good afternoon/good evening when you leave.
+Make it a habit to say hello/good morning to people when you get into the office – the same goes for saying goodbye/good afternoon/good evening when you leave.
 It seems like such a little detail, but again, people will remember it.
-Not only does it show that you’re friendly, but also that you work well in an office environment.
+It shows that you’re friendly and that you work well in an office environment.
 No matter how big or small your office is, make it a habit.